-- 9. For the purposes of this Statement of Principles: - "an injury to the affected shoulder" means an injury to the shoulder region that causes the development, within the 24 hours of the injury being sustained, of pain, tenderness, and altered mobility or range of movement of the shoulder joint.
-These symptoms and signs must last for a continuous period of at least seven days following their onset; save for where medical intervention for the injury to that shoulder has occurred and that medical intervention involves either: - (a) immobilisation of the shoulder by splinting, or similar external agent; or - (b) injection of corticosteroids or local anaesthetics into that shoulder; or - (c) surgery to that shoulder;
+- 9. For the purposes of this Statement of Principles: - "acquired scapular dyskinesis" means abnormal position or motion of the scapula, and may be evidenced clinically by winging of the scapula.
+Scapular dyskinesis occurs with injuries to the long thoracic and spinal accessory nerves and space occupying lesions in the scapulothoracic area; - "an injury to the affected shoulder" means an injury to the shoulder region that causes the development, within the 24 hours of the injury being sustained, of pain, tenderness, and altered mobility or range of movement of the shoulder joint.
+In the case of sustained unconsciousness or the masking of pain by analgesic medication, these symptoms and signs must appear on return to consciousness or the withdrawal of the analgesic medication.
+These symptoms and signs must last for a continuous period of at least seven days following their onset, save for where medical intervention for the injury to that shoulder has occurred and that medical intervention involves either:

-- "anatomical narrowing of the subacromial space" means an acquired reduction in the space between the acromion and the upper end of the humerus.
-Causes would include: - (a) malunited fractures of the acromion, clavicle or greater tuberosity; or - (b) osteophytes or tumours projecting into the subacromial space; or - (c) sutures, pins, or wires from previous surgery; - "death from rotator cuff syndrome" in relation to a person includes death from a terminal event or condition that was contributed to by the person's rotator cuff syndrome; - "dialysis-related amyloidosis" means beta2-microglobulin amyloidosis secondary to long-term haemodialysis or continuous ambulatory peritoneal dialysis; - "excess laxity of the shoulder joint" means acquired excess instability of the glenohumeral joint as demonstrated by clinical testing or imaging, following shoulder dislocations or tears involving the glenoid labrum or glenohumeral ligaments; - "ICD-10-AM code" means a number assigned to a particular kind of injury or disease in The International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian Modification (ICD-10-AM), Fifth Edition, effective date of 1 July 2006, copyrighted by the National Centre for Classification in Health, Sydney, NSW, and having ISBN 1 86487 772 3; - "regularly using the upper limbs for transfer" means the use by a person of their upper limbs to transfer themselves (for example, from chair to bed), due to their inability to use their lower limbs for mobilisation (for example, paraplegia).
+- (a) immobilisation of the shoulder by splinting, or similar external agent; - (b) injection of corticosteroids or local anaesthetics into that shoulder; or - (c) surgery to that shoulder;

+"anatomical narrowing of the subacromial space" means an acquired reduction in the space between the acromion and the upper end of the humerus.
+Causes would include:

+- (a) malunited fractures of the acromion, clavicle or greater tuberosity; - (b) osteophytes or tumours projecting into the subacromial space; or - (c) sutures, pins or wires from previous surgery;

+"death from rotator cuff syndrome" in relation to a person includes death from a terminal event or condition that was contributed to by the person's rotator cuff syndrome;

+"dialysis-related amyloidosis" means beta2-microglobulin amyloidosis secondary to long-term haemodialysis or continuous ambulatory peritoneal dialysis;

+"excess laxity of the shoulder joint" means acquired excess instability of the glenohumeral joint as demonstrated by clinical testing or imaging, following shoulder dislocations or tears involving the glenoid labrum or glenohumeral ligaments;

+"forceful activities" means tasks requiring the generation of force by the hand:

+- (a) equivalent to lifting or carrying loads of more than three kilograms; or - (b) involving lifting or carrying an object in the hand greater than one kilogram in excess of ten times per hour;

+"ICD-10-AM code" means a number assigned to a particular kind of injury or disease in The International Statistical Classification of Diseases and Related Health Problems, 10th Revision, Australian Modification (ICD-10-AM), Eighth Edition, effective date of 1 July 2013, copyrighted by the Independent Hospital Pricing Authority, and having ISBN 978-1-74128-213-9;

+"regularly using the upper limbs for transfer" means the use by a person of their upper limbs to transfer themselves (for example, from chair to bed), due to their inability to use their lower limbs for mobilisation (for example, paraplegia).
 It does not mean the temporary use of a wheelchair, such as when recovering from a fracture or a sprain involving a lower limb;